(Copyright 2019 by Richie Swanson)

 I turned about.
 I knew too little Sioux to wile fears from Indians as Doc Henderson had, but Antoine could tell them how cataract needles picked out powder-bits, and how laudanum would give Singing Bow a better chance, dulling his pain.

 I ordered Antoine at our tents to fetch Doc’s field kit.
 “Come up to the village and talk Sioux for me.”

 Antoine put a jug of whiskey in my hands, “No, I hear the braves talk.
 They say Soldier Chief Keane and Trader Doctor make the trouble.
 They stop at the Sac camp on the way here.
 They tell the Sac they must obey the White Father and stay on the east bank of the river, never the west.”

 “The braves say Singing Bow take a war party downriver and find Sac where the Dakota have winter hunts,” said Antoine.
-“The Sac tell Singing Bow that Soldier Chief and Trader Doctor tell the Sac they cannot leave where they are.
+“The Sac tell Singing Bow that Soldier Chief and Trader Doctor tell the Sac they cannot be on the east bank, cannot move from the west shore.
 The Sac shoot and scalp Singing Bow.
 The Dakota kill three, maybe four Sac.”

 “Tell Rattling Wind that neither Captain Keane nor I struck a single blow at the fight, and why Trader Doctor must clean Singing Bow’s wound,” I said.